ai-companion-guides/ai-companion-guides.github.io/anonymous-ai-girlfriend-chat.md

 ## FAQ: AI Anonymous Chat

 **Q: What is “AI anonymous chat” and how does it work?**
-A: AI anonymous chat simply means you can talk to an AI girlfriend or companion without creating an account or revealing personal details.
+A: AI anonymous chat means you can talk to an AI girlfriend or companion without creating an account or revealing personal details.
 The platforms we list let you start chatting instantly—no sign-in needed.

+**Q: Is anonymous AI chat really safe?**
+A: Yes, if you pick trusted platforms.
+Always check the privacy policy, avoid sharing sensitive info, and use private browsing for extra security.

+---

-Updated September 2025 · SFW research only.
+*Updated September 2025 · SFW research only*